LujaChitrakar/chipin-app/split-share-backend/README.md

 **Referral System:**
 - Each user gets a unique referral code and QR code
-- New users can sign up using a referral code or scanning QR
+- New users can sign up using a referral code or scanning QR.
-- Referrer earns points when referred user signs up and completes first transaction
-- Referral statistics show total referrals and points earned

-**Cashback:**
-- For every 10,000 points accumulated, users receive 20 USDC as cashback
-- Cashback is automatically credited to the user's wallet
-- Points reset after cashback is claimed
-- Users can track their cashback history

-**Flow:**
-1. User A shares referral code/QR with User B
-2. User B signs up using the referral code
-3. User B completes their first transaction
-4. User A receives 100 points (configurable)
-5. User A reaches 10,000 points
-6. System automatically sends 20 USDC cashback to User A's wallet
-7. Points counter resets to 0
+---

 ### Activity Tracking